Launch your tech mastery with us—your coding journey starts now!

 for i in range(len(remaining)):

-# Choose: Pick one number
+# Choose one number and explore

 backtrack([], nums)